fbpx

-The financial services sector isn’t for the faint hearted.
-It’s governed by a host of regulations and compliance rules that everyone from sales, to back office to marketing need to be aware of.
-The smallest slip can result in disciplinary action or complete suspension of business, so it’s important to clue up on the facts.
-As a content marketing agency for the finance sector, we’re constantly eyeing up GDPR, ESMA, CySEC and providing monthly Regulation Roundups covering all the essential updates.
+The financial services sector is governed by regulations and the smallest slip can result in disciplinary action or complete suspension of business.
+As a financial services marketing agency, we’re following ESMA, CySEC, FSA, FCA and providing monthly Regulation Roundups covering all the essential updates.
 But this time, we’re all eyes on Australian regulator ASIC.
 Join us as we delve into marketing for ASIC brokers.

 The Australian Financial Landscape